Jabil Puerto Rico Still Resilient & Giving Back

-The resilience of Nypro Puerto Rico employees is a story of how after widespread devastation from Hurricane Maria they remained true to Jabil’s values of taking care of each other and the community.
+The resilience of Jabil Puerto Rico employees is a story of how after widespread devastation from Hurricane Maria they remained true to Jabil’s values of taking care of each other and the community.

 “It’s been a tough year for our colleagues in Puerto Rico, but their strength and resolve never wavered in some of the most difficult times.
 “Hurricane Maria brought us all closer together; we’re family now,” said Manuel Rodriguez, site human resources manager.

 Today, the site is fully operating and seeing growth with new business wins.
-As the island continues to recover, Nypro Puerto Rico is doing what’s rights to improve the surrounding community.
+As the island continues to recover, Jabil Puerto Rico is doing what’s rights to improve the surrounding community.

 When they received word that the Cayey Multiple Services Center, a local non-profit that distributes food, clothes and household items to the less fortunate was still needing significant help to rebuild their community center, employees were eager to give back.
 Mike Mahaz, senior business unit director, teamed up with our customer Becton Dickinson to do roof repairs, install new flooring and repaint the entire facility.